cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 const MAX_TIMEOUT_DELTA = Implementation specific  // We recommend MAX_TIMEOUT_DELTA = TDB
 ```

-The ICS-04 specification defines a set of conditions that the IBC protocol must adhere to.
-These conditions ensure the proper execution of the function handlers by establishing requirements before execution `ante-conditions`, possible error conditions during execution `error-conditions`, expected outcomes after succesful execution `post-conditions-on-success`, and expected outcomes after error execution `post-conditions-on-error`.
-Thus, implementation that wants to comply with the specification of the IBC version 2 protocol MUST adheres to the specified conditions.
+Additionally the ICS-04 specification defines a set of conditions that the implementations of the IBC protocol version 2 MUST adhere to.
+These conditions ensure the proper execution of the function handlers by establishing requirements before execution `pre-conditions`, the conditions that MUST trigger errors during execution `error-conditions`, expected outcomes after succesful execution `post-conditions-on-success`, and expected outcomes after error execution `post-conditions-on-error`.

 ### Desired Properties